unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### Notification Settings

-You can configure browser and email notifications on this page, subscribing to different types and setting custom alerts for SMART attribute values.
+You can configure browser and email notifications on this page, subscribing to different types and setting custom alerts for %%SMART|smart%% attribute values.
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![Notification Settings](/img/settings-notifications.png)